-Your award badges could be shown on the product image or at the bottom of every page.
+Your award badges could also be shown on the specific product image or at the bottom of every page.

-Either way, if it helps your customers make the final buying decision, then it’s worth doing.
+Either way, if it helps your customers make the final buying decision, then it’s definitely worth doing.

 Of course, you need traffic too.
 If no one new is finding your website, all the awards and technical features in the world won’t increase your sales.

 Digital Marketing can be a challenge for small businesses. that’s because it can take up to 5 years to achieve solid profits.

 It can therefore seem like a bottomless money pit, especially if the wrong decisions are made.